The best Ray-Ban sunglasses for a stylish summer

 These great Ray-Ban sunglasses come jam-packed with style.

 If you want to look cool in the sun, one brand has long dominated: Ray-Ban.
-But with so many offerings, which frame do you go for?
-We're happy to say that we've come to the rescue, collating a list of the best Ray-Bans around.
+But with so pairs out there, which frame do you go for?
+We're happy to say that we've come to the rescue, collating a list of the best Ray-Ban sunglasses around.

-Most famous for its iconic Wayfarer and Aviator lines, the company has made stylish eyewear since the 1930s and is practically the byword for great looking sunglasses - but the big question is: which are the best Ray-Bans for you?
+Most famous for its iconic Wayfarer and Aviator lines, the company has made stylish eyewear since the 1930s and is practically the byword for great looking sunglasses - but the big question is: which are the best Ray-Ban styles for you?

 There’s plenty to discover beyond the big names – and we’ve got the scoop.
-Here’s our pick of the best Ray-Bans for you to buy this summer and the best Ra-Ban Black Friday deals around right now.
+Here’s our pick of the best Ray-Ban sunglasses for you to buy this summer.

 Upvote the pair you'd most like to wear, and suggest which frames you think we should add to this shortlist.